 Courage is not the absence of fear.
 Bravery does not necessarily mean valor or heroism.
 To be brave is a choice.
 A choice we must intentionally make.
 Around us, several circumstances want to scare the life out of us.

 There are about 365 “fear nots” in the bible, one for each day of the year.
 Because God wants us to choose to be brave no matter what scares us.

 When you go upstream against the currents of fear, know that you have a choice to be brave, more so because God says so.

 Joshua 1: 9 Have I not commanded you?
 Be strong and courageous.
 Do not be afraid; do not be discouraged, for the LORD your God will be with you wherever you go.

 The trick to being thankful is to open your eyes to the moment, to appreciate what is right in front of you.
 You can choose that lifestyle.
 Be intentionally thankful for your life.

 Be thankful in all circumstances, for this is God’s will for you who belong to Christ Jesus.
 1 Thessalonians 5: 18

 6- To Live Intentionally for God.

 Living for God requires some intentionality.
 Like Daniel, like the three Hebrew boys, we must make an intentional choice to live for God.
 We must constantly make choices that will bring him glory.

 Thanks for reading, please leave your comment below.
-Please visit our members' page for PDF, SVG printables and other resources.
+Join our community for PDF, SVG pintables and other resources.